reduxjs/redux/docs/tutorials/quick-start/quick-start-part-5.md

 ## What's Next?

 We've got one more set of topics to cover for this tutorial.
-In [Part 5](), we'll look at how Redux usage affects React performance, and some ways we can optimize our application for improved performance.
+In [Part 6: Performance and Normalizing Data](./quick-start-part-6.md), we'll look at how Redux usage affects React performance, and some ways we can optimize our application for improved performance.